-In order to comply with the recent CDC ruling regarding COVID-19 and in an effort to do all we can to ensure a safe and healthy environment for our community, Lewis-Clark State College Center for Arts & History and Community Education offices and galleries will be closed to the public through May 8.
+In compliance with CDC ruling regarding COVID-19 Lewis-Clark State College Center for Arts & History and Community Education offices and galleries will be closed to the public through May 8, or until further notice.

 Community Education (CE) is dedicated to enriching the lives of individuals through distinctive service and exceptional programs.
 CE is a department under the Office of the Provost.
 We offer accessible lifelong learning courses year-round with a variety of delivery methods.
 Courses are available throughout the LC Valley, and through the outreach locations in Orofino and Grangeville.
 Courses range in subject and include topics in art, technology, dance, personal finances, health, and educational tours of the surrounding areas.
 Some courses qualify for continuing education units.
 Other educational opportunities we provide include the Women's Leadership Conference, Silverthorne Artist's Series, Road Scholar programs and Kids College.